TomSchouten/TomSchouten/README.md

 - 👋 Hi, I’m @TomSchouten
-- 👀 I’m interested in Data, sports and TCG's
+- 👀 I’m interested in data, sports and MTG.
 - 🌱 I’m currently learning how to be a Data Analyst at Ironhack.
 - 📫 You can reach me at schoutentom@live.nl